Tau Beta Pi: History

-The colors of Tau Beta Pi are seal brown and white, which are the school colors of Lehigh.
+Symbols

 The official badge, called the Bent, is a watch key in the shape of the bent of a trestle.
 The trestle is the load-bearing part of the bridge, representing Tau Beta Pi's principle of Integrity and Excellence In Engineering.
 Originally, the keys could be used to wind watches.
 However, because watches have since been fabricated with their own winding mechanisms, modern keys do not have this ability.
 When using the Bent, members must adhere to strict guidelines regarding the exact dimensions of the trestle in order for the Bent to be a valid representation.
 The symbols on the Bent at the top and the bottom are an ancient form of Greek letters.

+The colors of Tau Beta Pi are seal brown and white, which are the school colors of Lehigh.
 The quarterly magazine of Tau Beta Pi is also titled The Bent.

 The logo of Tau Beta Pi was revised and approved at the 2019 Convention in Columbus, Ohio.
 The new logo features the Bent inside a circle, with the words "Tau Beta Pi / The Engineering Honor Society" either to the right or underneath the symbol and is available in either blue or seal brown on a white background.
 The old logo, which featured a tilted 3D Bent and the words "Tau Beta Pi / The Engineering Honor Society" in a lighter blue color was discontinued in October 2019.
 A logo for Pi Day was developed in 2016 and features a black seal with white text "Tau Beta Pi / The Engineering Honor Society / Pi Day" centered around the image of the bent in the middle.
 The digits of pi wrap around the edge of the seal.

 Chapters

-As of 2022, there are 257 Tau Beta Pi Collegiate Chapters; 251 are active, 6 are inactive.
+There are 261 chartered Tau Beta Pi Collegiate Chapters; 255 are active, 6 are inactive.